mmazzarolo/mmazzarolo.com/content/blog/2019-10-08-fast-software-slow-animations-jira-cloud/index.md

 date: "2019-10-08"
 title: "Fast software, slow animations: Jira Cloud"
 tags: [programming]
-description: The new Jira Cloud app for MacOS is now available.
+description: The new Jira Cloud app for macOS is now available.
 Does it feel faster than the Jira web interface?
 ---

 I love [fast software](https://craigmod.com/essays/fast_software/).